Flexberry/flexberry.github.io/pages/trainings/developers-school/module1/tds_module1-tasks.en.md

 * Test for receipt of all invoices
 * Test adding overhead
 * Test for change of invoices
-* TST to delete invoices
+* Test for removing false

 A minimum set of tests in the second collection:
 * Test for receipt of invoices filtered by the field value.
 The field name and its value should be set in the environment variables.
 For this test, prepare a file with a JSON array of values of the variables to each field in the invoice must correspond to a single array element (i.e., must be provisioned for the data filter on each field).